mvielkind/otto-bot/README.md

 }
 ```

 Just like that we're almost done!
-To check your JSON file should look like this example.
+To check your JSON file should look like this [example](https://github.com/mvielkind/otto-bot/blob/master/examples/deep-table-tutorial.json)

 There is one catch, one thing we cannot do with otto-bot is deploy Runtime functions,
 which the Deep Table tutorial does use, so we'll have to go into the console to create our function and make one more
 edit to our JSON before we can deploy.

 -Sign into the Twilio console and go to **Runtime -> Functions** and create a blank function
--Name the function *deep-table*
+-Name the function *deep-table* and make sure the file path is *deep-table*
 -Paste the code below and save

 ```javascript